SquareRoot49/New-Meal-Plan/cursor_prompts_log.md

   - Extra Active (×1.9)
 - Updated backend logic in `app.py` to read the selected activity level and apply the corresponding multiplier to the user-entered base calorie target
 - Adjusted the total calorie goal accordingly before generating the meal plan

+## Prompt 6 – 2025-06-30

+**Prompt:**
+I want to add a fifth meal section called "Afternoon Tea" to my meal planner.

+**Files Modified:**
+- templates/plan.html
+- app.py
+- static/js/app.js
+- static/css/style.css (if any adjustments were made)

+**Description of Change:**
+- Added a new meal type called "Afternoon Tea" alongside Breakfast, Lunch, Dinner, and Snack
+- Updated the backend logic to generate and return a fifth meal under the key `afternoon_tea`
+- Adjusted nutrition summary calculations to include data from the fifth meal
+- Rendered the new section in the frontend UI with:
+  - Meal title
+  - 2–3 dishes
+  - Pie chart showing calorie distribution among dishes
+  - Total nutrition summary
+- Ensured consistent styling and behavior with other meal sections